 - Medal Alignment When the coin is held at the top and bottom and then turned around, the obverse (head) and reverse (tail) sides of the coin are both right way up when both sides are compared, as opposed to Coin Alignment

 - Medallion A piece of metal resembling a coin, but with no monetary value.
 Often issued as a commemorative piece.
 The term is often used interchangeably with the word "medal".

 - Medium of Exchange Something that people agree has a certain monetary value.

-- Metal Any of a class of elements, or mixture of metallic elements, generally characterised by physical and chemical properties, including high conductance of heat and electricity, ductility, malleability, and lustre.
-Metallic elements can be replaced by the hydrogen of an acid to form a salt, and can form a "base" with a hydroxyl (OH) radical.
+- Metal Any of a class of elements, or a mixture of metallic elements, generally characterised by physical and chemical properties, including high conductance of heat and electricity, ductility, malleability, and lustre.
+Metallic elements can be replaced by the hydrogen of an acid to form a salt and can form a "base" with a hydroxyl (OH) radical.
 Most coins are made of metal.

 - Milled Made by specialised coining machines as opposed to hand hammering.

 - Mint The name for a place where coins are made.
 Also used to describe an unused coin, or a coin in perfect or near perfect condition, as though it had just been manufactured - mint condition.

 - Mintage The quantity produced of any particular coin.